NinaNusb/Multilingual_NLP/README.md

 # Multilingual_NLP
-This repo contains training labs realized in the context of a M2 course on Multilingual NLP.
+This repo contains training labs realized in the context of an M2 course on Multilingual NLP.